Paygate/PayWeb_OpenCart/README.md

-# PayWeb_OpenCart
+# opencart-gateway

-## Paygate OpenCart Plugin v3.3.0 for OpenCart v4.1.0.3
+## Payfast Gateway OpenCart Plugin v3.4.0 for OpenCart v4.1.0.3

-This is the Paygate plugin for OpenCart.
+This is the Payfast Gateway plugin for OpenCart.
 Please feel free to contact the Payfast support team at support@payfast.help should you require any assistance.

 ## Installation